AtikoSpeed/testrepo/README.md

 - Gain hands-on experience with version control using Git and GitHub.
 - Learn how to create, modify, and organize files within a repository.
 - Practice writing clean and well-documented code.
-- Collaborate with other developers and learn from their feedback.

 Thank you for visiting my first repository!
 Happy coding!